 Peace and Conflict Studies Program requires 36 credits, which is broken down into Core courses (18 credits) and Focus option (18 Credits):

 IDS 285 Community Organizing I

 IDS 489 Senior Capstone in Interdisciplinary Studies

-Students select one of the focus options listed below and in consultation and approval of the program coordinator choose courses from across the University that clearly fit into their chosen Focus Option.
-A full list of courses appropriate to the specific Focus Options is available from the Interdisciplinary Studies department or by contacting the Program Coordinator.
-All courses are above the introductory level with no more than two courses from any one department being used to satisfy the Focus Option.
+In consultation with the program coordinator students choose electives from across the University that fit into a focus area suited to the student’s academic interests and goals.
+A list of focus areas to consider as well as a list of courses appropriate to specific focus areas is available from the Interdisciplinary Studies department or by contacting the program coordinator.
+All courses are above the introductory level with no more than two courses from any one department being used to satisfy the electives.

-The Peace and Conflict Studies program also offers Course and Fieldwork Experience in the West African country of Liberia.
-The fieldwork component typically takes place in either the Winter Intersession or Spring Break.
+The Peace and Conflict Studies program also offers a periodic course fieldwork experience in the West African country of Liberia.
+The fieldwork component typically takes place in either the Winter Session or over Spring Break.